 TGax Editor: Insert a new paragraph at the end of the subclause and change the heading as follows (#BF4):

-10.28.5 Protection rules for VHT STAs
+10.28.5 Protection rules for VHT STAs and HE STAs(#BF4)

-A VHT STA is subject to all of the rules for HT STAs that apply to its operating band, except that a PPDU with the TXECTOR FORMAT parameter set to VHT may be substituted for a PPDU with the TXVECTOR FORMAT parameter set to HT_MF.Clarification Fix 5: UL 2x996-tone RU Support dependency on UL MU MIMO and 160 MHz Support
+A VHT STA is subject to all of the rules for HT STAs that apply to its operating band, except that a PPDU with the TXECTOR FORMAT parameter set to VHT may be substituted for a PPDU with the TXVECTOR FORMAT parameter set to HT_MF.

+An HE STA is subject to all of the rules for HT STAs that apply to its operating band, except that a PPDU with the TXECTOR FORMAT parameter set to HE may be substituted for a PPDU with the TXVECTOR FORMAT parameter set to HT_MF.(#BF4)

+Clarification Fix 5: UL 2x996-tone RU Support dependency on UL MU MIMO and 160 MHz Support

 Discussion Item: UL 2x996-tone RU Support indicates if the STA support the reception of a TRS Control field or Trigger frame with RU Allocation indicating 2x996-tone RU.
 A STA that declares support for full BW UL MU MIMO and supports 160 MHz channel needs to set this bit to 1 so that the STA can be triggered for UL MU MIMO in the 160 MHz channelwidth.